 There are numerous web applications that charge a fee to provide information about people.
 For this kind of search, the target’s name, phone number, email address, and other details must be available.
 More appropriate for the United States of America, where such subscription-based services offer a large amount of personal data.
 Popular websites include Spokeo.com and Pipl.com. search for company information

 There are many sites where you may find information about businesses, including browser blogs and forums.
 Almost usually, firm personnel uses these methods to commit significant data breaches.
 Additionally, information is available on blogs and company websites.
 Using social engineering techniques to obtain information from current or former employees of a company has also proven to be effective.
-Company promotions on social networking sites are valuable information sources visit for explanation.
+Company promotions on social networking sites are valuable information sources to visit for an explanation.
 With promotional advertisements, press releases, and articles, newspapers provide invaluable information about organizations.
 Maltego is an automated tool that crawls through database servers to provide related information about a company or organization.

 3. Tracking Target Location